CuyZ/NotiZ/Documentation/Markdown/Events/README.md

 See the [list of provided events](./ProvidedEvents).

-### Scheduler

-Once a scheduler task has finished running, it will trigger a successful or failed event that a notification can listen to.

-The notification can be sent for a selected list of tasks and will have access to the task data (uid, title, description).

-If the notification is listening to a successful task, it will have access to the result output.

-If the notification is listening to a failed task, it will have access to the error message.

 ## Create a custom event

 You can read the documentation on how to [create a custom event](./Create-a-custom-event.md).